The Son of David Will Not Come Until the Whole World…

 His name is Menahem the son of Hezekiah, for it is written, Because Menahem [‘the comforter’], that would relieve my soul, is far.
 The Rabbis said: His name is ‘the leper scholar,’ as it is written, ‘Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him a leper, smitten of God, and afflicted.’

 And I saw one of his heads, as having been slain to death, and his deadly wound was healed.
 And all the earth marveled after the beast.
 And they worshipped the dragon who gave authority to the beast.
 And they worshipped the beast, saying, “Who is like the beast?
 Who is able to fight with him?”
 And he was given a mouth speaking great matters and blasphemies, and he was given authority to do so forty-two months.
 And he opened his mouth in blasphemies against Elohim, to blaspheme His Name, and His Tent, and those dwelling in the heaven.
 And it was given to him to fight with the set-apart ones and to overcome them.
-And authority was given to him over every tribe and tongue and nation.
-And all those dwelling on the earth, whose names have not been written in the Book of Life of the slain Lamb, from the foundation of the world shall worship him.
 (Rev 13:3-8)

 What Israel need to learn until the Son of David comes